eliasdjup/INF115-CA3/README.md

 **Make sure that your code runs locally on your computer before delivery.**

 Points will be subtracted if there are errors when running your submission.

+Comment parts of your code that need further explanation, and cite the sources of code you use.
+Also include names of students you worked togehter with.

 ### **Submit on Mitt UiB by 9th of May 23:59**